-New things often cause fear in the hearts of many people.
+Stole Making: A Little Encouragement:: New things often cause fear in the hearts of many people.
 Yet once we get past the fear, we realize how simple things can be.
-And what was once feared becomes a joy.
+And what has once been feared becomes a joy.
 Many people fear the thought of making vestments.
 And I am going to tell you there is nothing to fear!

 You may now be asking, “How does she know?
 She makes them……..what would she know about being afraid to make vestments?”

 But there was a time long before Ecclesiastical Sewing was ever dreamed of when I did not make vestments.
 In fact, I knew nothing about making church vestments.
 And, just like many of you, the thought of making church vestments was – well – terrifying!

 You will know the thoughts and doubts that the mind loves to shout at our souls: